-Aikido was founded early in this century by Morihei Ueshiba
+Aikido was discovered early in this century by Morihei Ueshiba

-Also known as: O' Sensei, (an honorific term for a great teacher).
+Also known as: O' Sensei, (an honorific term for: Great Teacher).

 Morihei Ueshiba O’Sensei 1883-1969